hosford42/EngineeringIntelligence/README.md

 Just please remember: **This is an *engineering* approach to general intelligence.** Woo, fantasy, and other ungrounded quasi-reasoning is not appropriate content for this venue.
-By all means, imagine and project when there things are too abstract or ill-defined to be concrete, but do it for the purpose of *making* things well-defined and concrete.
+By all means, imagine and project when things are too abstract or ill-defined to be concrete, but do it for the purpose of *making* things well-defined and concrete.
 We are not here to debate whether it's possible,